-During the 10 minutes we had to roam around our entry point to the abandoned Packard plant in Detroit I manages to snap a few pictures before the security sirens went off and we started getting our license plates barked at us through a PA system.
-This was one the shots I stumbled upon entering the complex, how a boat ended up here is beyond me but for the length of time this place has been closed I am sure anything could turn up.
+During the 10 minutes, we had to roam around our entry point to the abandoned Packard plant in Detroit I managed to snap a few pictures before the security sirens went off and we started getting our license plates barked at us through a PA system.
+This was one of the shots I stumbled upon entering the complex, how a boat ended up here is beyond me but for the length of time this place has been closed I am sure anything could turn up.
 The Packard plant was opened in 1903 and at the time was considered the most modern automobile manufacturing facility in the world with skilled craftsmen involved in over eighty trades.
 The factory complex closed in 1958, though other businesses operated on the premises or used it for storage until the late 1990s.

 Thanks for Stopping!